gnames/gnparser/README.md

 There is no flag for parsing a file.
 If parser finds the given file path on your computer, it will parse the content of the file, assuming that every line is a new scientific name.
-If the file path is not found, ``gnparser`` will try to parse the "path" as a scientific name.
+If the file path is not found, ``GNparser`` will try to parse the "path" as a scientific name.

 Parsed results will stream to STDOUT, while progress of the parsing